unterberg-dev/react-classmate/README.md

 - typescript support / autocompletion
 - SSR ready

-## Upcoming features

-- join forces with [tailwind-styled-components](https://github.com/MathiasGilson/tailwind-styled-component) since syntax is similar but I could provide the extend feature and dynamic tags

 ### re-inventing the wheel?

 Kind of - There are other libraries that handle this area well, such as [twin.macro](https://github.com/ben-rogerson/twin.macro) and [tailwind-styled-components](https://github.com/MathiasGilson/tailwind-styled-component). twin macro needs styled-components, and tailwind-styled-components is not working with strict ssr environments, like vike.
 I created this lib just for the sake of using it in these environments.